 Thermoplastic Elastomer Ether Esters: What are they, how do they work?

 Exterior membranes for roofs and walls by pro clima incorporate a monolithic Thermoplastic Elastomer Ether Ester (TEEE) film.
-The TEEE forms a state-of-the-art Weather Resistive Barrier (WRB) and when combined with TESCON EXTORA® forms the SOLITEX system.
-The membrane, unlike conventional vapour permeable membranes, has no pores and is completely waterproof and wind/airtight.
+The TEEE forms a state-of-the-art Weather Resistive Barrier (WRB) and when combined with TESCON EXTORA® forms the SOLITEX® system.
+The membrane, unlike conventional vapour permeable membranes, has no pores.
+TEEE is completely waterproof and wind/airtight.
 The membrane actively transports water vapour through molecular diffusion across the thickness of the TEEE film – an engineered property of this functional film.

 Aren’t all vapour permeable membranes the same?

 If vapour/water is present on the surface of the membrane, even the slightest differential in vapour pressure across the membrane (inside to outside) will promote vapour movement from one side to the other and dry out the moisture.
-Consequently, the membrane is very vapour open (0.4 MNs/g, 2.5 µg/Ns) in every condition.
-Conventional vapour permeable sarking membranes and underlays depend on creating a microporosity in a normally vapor closed material (PE or PP).
-In the production process these materials are made vapor open by either spun bonding them into a PE mesh, puncturing the PP or stretching the PP with calcium carbonate CaCO3 additives in production.
-These micro-pores then allow gaseous water vapor molecules to be moved through the water-resistant layer by convection (leaking through the micro-pores).
+Consequently, the membrane is very vapour open (0.4 MNs/g, 2.5 µg/Ns).
+Conventional vapour permeable sarking membranes and underlays depend on creating a micro-porosity in a normally vapour closed material (PE or PP).
+In the production process these materials are made vapour open by either spun bonding them into a PE mesh, puncturing the PP or stretching the PP with calcium carbonate CaCO3 additives in production.
+These micro-pores then allow gaseous water vapour molecules to be moved through the water-resistant layer via the micro-pores.

-By being porous, perforated or stretched, these materials are not 100% airtight.
-They are therefore vapour open because air and water-vapour molecules, driven by convection, leak through the micropores.
-Since the pores are quite small – nanometre scale – a relatively high vapor pressure differential is required for vapor to actually dry outwards through the pores.
-This is true even if the actual vapour permeance (per ASTM E96B) is high, which could be the case because the pores are big or perforated.
-If you can easily blow through the membrane when placing it over your mouth, the pores are probably large – very vapor open, and not very airtight, and possibly not even watertight under driving rain conditions.
+By being porous, perforated or stretched, these materials may not be 100% airtight.
+They are vapour open because water-vapour molecules transfer through the micro-pores.
+When the pores are made very small – nanometre scale – a relatively high vapour pressure differential is then required for vapour to actually dry outwards through the pores, but the water hold out is improved.
+If the actual vapour permeance (per ASTM E96B) is high, it may be achieved with bigger pores or large perforations.
+If you can easily blow through the membrane when placing it over your mouth, the pores are probably large – very vapour open, and not very airtight, and possibly not even watertight under driving rain conditions.

 How is a vapour permeable membrane waterproof?